jak3/bof-lecture/main.md

 <div style="padding-top: 200px"/>
 .right-column[
-The deliberate modification of the value of a pointer is referred to as pointer subterfuge.
+The deliberate modification of the value of a pointer is referred to as _pointer subterfuge_.
 As these types of attacks modify directly the control flow of the program, they are also known as control flow attacks.
 Originally, pointer subterfuge attacks were developed to evade stack protection mechanisms.
 ]